 What is a Discretionary Trust?

 A trust is an arrangement where the assets left to a beneficiary are managed for their benefit, rather than being paid outright.
-A Discretionary Trust is an arrangement where the Trustees are given a list of potential beneficiaries, but it is up to the Trustees to decide who actually receives any income or any capital from the trust at any given time.
+Discretionary Trusts are an arrangement where the Trustees are given a list of potential beneficiaries.
+It is then up to the Trustees to decide who actually receives any income or any capital from the trust at any given time.

 Why should I include a discretionary trust?

 The trust will state who receives anything left at the end of the trust period (usually 125 years from the date of your death).
 This is a very effective tool for making provision for family members in a flexible way, and is also tax efficient.

 When the potential beneficiary of a discretionary Trust dies (except for a couple of exceptions), there is no tax chargeable on the trust.
 The free estate gets the full benefit of the nil-rate band.
 Discretionary Trusts are assessed for IHT every 10 years.
 The value at each 10 year anniversary is taxed, but the trust benefits from its own nil-rate band; and the surplus is only taxed at 6%.